-Common PPE includes eye and hearing protection, the use of masks to protect the respiratory system, and clothes to protect skin, arms and legs.
-Respiratory protection and clothing protection are important to keep you from breathing in silica dust.
+Common PPE includes eye and hearing protection, masks to protect the respiratory system, and clothes to protect skin, arms and legs.
+Respiratory protection and clothing protection are important to reduce the risk of breathing in silica dust.

 Do not rely on personal protective equipment (PPE) such as respiratory protective equipment (RPE) to keep you and your workers safe.
-You should use a mix of controls.
+You should use a mix or higher order of controls.